sboesen/remotely-save/README.md

 ## Limitations

-- **To support deltions sync, extra metadata will also be uploaded.** See [Minimal Intrusive](./docs/minimal_intrusive_design.md).
+- **To support syncing deleted files, extra metadata will also be uploaded.** See [Minimal Intrusive](./docs/minimal_intrusive_design.md).
-- **No Conflict resolution.
-No content-diff-and-patch algorithm.** All files and folders are compared using their local and remote "last modified time" and those with later "last modified time" wins.
+  - **No conflict resolution.
+No content-diff-and-patch algorithm.** All files and folders are compared using their local and remote "last modified time" and those with later "last modified time" win.
 - **Cloud services cost you money.** Always be aware of the costs and pricing.
 Specifically, all the operations, including but not limited to downloading, uploading, listing all files, calling any api, storage sizes, may or may not cost you money.
 - **Some limitations from the browser environment.** More technical details are [in the doc](./docs/browser_env.md).
 - **You should protect your `data.json` file.** The file contains sensitive information.